 Back in the day when most music wasn’t readily available for free on the Internet and I actually relied on written reviews to give me an idea of whether I might want to buy something, I was always frustrated with the notion of several tracks on an album not getting mentioned at all, or only in passing.
 I wanted to know not just about the best and worst outliers, but whether there was filler, and whether an artist could keep up a certain level of quality for an entire album instead of just coasting on a few good singles and a smattering of lazily thrown-together tracks that no one would be terribly likely to care about.
 It’s my way of holding the artist accountable and discovering which ones are better suited for radio singles, and which ones are better suited for complete and well thought-out works of creativity.
 I do try to summarize at the top of each review for those who don’t have the time or interest to get into the nitty-gritty.
 The individual track reviews are really more geared towards folks who have listened to an album, but maybe not deeply enough to notice some of the sonic details or wonder about some of the lyrics the way that I do.
 This is also a place where I will freely admit how personal experience or beliefs can influence my feelings about a particular track.

-Why are all of your reviews from October 2013 and earlier just links to Epinions.com that you’ve copied and pasted into your blog?
+Why do so many of your reviews from October 2013 and earlier have dead links to Epinions.com?

 Why don’t you write for Epinions any more?